The Uncomfortable Role of Parents in the Online Classroom

-In this article, we discuss why parents struggle with the online classroom.
+In this article, we’ll explore the uncomfortable role of parents in the online classroom.

 We look at factors that can impact on how parents are able to support their children in the online classroom, and ways they can cope with the challenges and their own mental health.